welpo/doteki/website/docs/plugins/figlet.md

 font = "larry3d"
 ```

-This configuration will render the following:
+This will render the following:

 ```text
  __                   __